 State Business Taxes in Nevada

 Commerce Tax – the Commerce Tax is a gross margins tax assessed on businesses that have over $4 Million in Revenue in Nevada.
 The tax is based on fiscal year (July 1st through June 30th of the following year) and you only must report to the State if your gross margins are over $4 Million.
 Your tax rate is based on your businesses NAICS code.
-The average tax rate is 0.19%.
+The commerce tax rate is between 0.51% to 0.331%.

 Sales and Property Taxes in Nevada

 Sales Tax – Like many states, Nevada has multiple tax rates.
 One at the state level and another at the local level.
 The state rate is 6.85% the average local rate is 1.38% (total average rate for Nevada Sales Tax is 8.23%)